influxdata/docs.influxdata.com-ARCHIVE/content/influxdb/v1.8/guides/write_data.md

 The InfluxDB API is the primary means of writing data into InfluxDB.

-- To write to a database created in 1.7 or earlier, send `POST` requests to the `/write` endpoint.
+- To write to an existing database, send `POST` requests to the `/write` endpoint.
 - To write to a database created in 1.8 or later using InfluxDB client libraries (with InfluxDB 2.0 compatibility), send `POST` requests to the `/api/v2/write` endpoint.

 For example, to write a single point to the `mydb` database.